 Odors are the biggest complaint I hear about those new to the world of composting.
 Since you are now an expert on the relationship between browns and greens, you can use that knowledge to quickly put an end to stinky situations.

 Rotten Odors.
 Too little airflow is usually behind those putrid egg smells wafting from the compost bin.
-Luckily, this can be easily resolved by good old fashioned, compost flipping!
+Luckily, this can be easily resolved by good old-fashioned, compost flipping!
 Turning your compost over and exposing new areas to the surface help break it up and get the air flowing.

-They even sell crank-operated compost bins where all you need to do is turn the lever ever so often to get the air moving.
+They even sell crank-operated compost bins where all you need to do is turn the lever every so often to get the air moving.
 Another solution is to add more browns to help slow those fast-acting greens down!

 The balance of carbon and nitrogen will help absorb some of the access moisture which might also be a culprit.